 Marketing is above average in terms of popularity with it being the #54 most popular master's degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

-In 2023, College Factual analyzed 98 schools in order to identify the top ones for its Best Marketing Master's Degree Schools ranking.
+For its 2024 ranking, College Factual looked at 106 schools in the United States to determine which ones were the best for marketing students pursuing a master's degree.
 When you put them all together, these colleges and universities awarded 3,301 master's degrees in marketing during the 2020-2021 academic year.

 Choosing a Great Marketing School for Your Master's Degree